david-kariuki/android-internet-connectivity/README.md

 # Examples in code:<br/>

-Check connectivity to either WiFi or mobile connection
+Check connectivity to either WiFi or mobile connection.
 ```
 // Check connectivity to either WiFi or mobile connection
 if (InternetConnectivity.isConnectedToAnyNetwork(mContext)){